charlesguo/ios-habit-project/README.md

 #### Views, View Controllers, and other Classes
 * Views
-  * PropertyTableViewCell
+  * CalcTableViewCell (each cell in the TableView)
 * View Controllers
-  * PropertyTableViewController
+  * CalcTableViewController (to control the display of the MAIN page)
-  * PropertyViewController
+  * CalcViewController (the individual details page)
 * Other Classes
   * [list any other classes you will need]